Big 5 Conservation Project

 - Take a trip to Addo National Elephant Park

 The main student facility is located in the North part of the reserve.
 Antelopes often pay the volunteers a visit and they can even spot elephants.
 You will stay in twin bedded rooms with shared shower and toilet.
 The accommodation also provides a dining area, a lounge with a TV and a pool table, a lecture room and a swimming pool.
 Three meals a day will be provided, laundry is offered on a weekly basis and your rooms will be cleaned twice a week.
-Wi-Fi vouchers can be bought at your own cost to make use of the wireless Internet (R150 = 1Go).
+Wi-Fi is offered.

 Are included in the Programme Fees: the registration fees, accommodation, three meals a day, laundry once a week, your supervision.

 “The wildlife at the Big 5 Conservation Project is breathtaking and having the opportunity to spend every day working behind the scenes with the conservation team was a ‘once in a lifetime’ experience.
 The accommodation was surprisingly comfortable especially the bed which ensured a good night’s sleep to prepare for the next day’s activities!”
 Michelle Briggs, England